 3.1.
 Teachers use assessment for learning to provide ongoing assessment, through the use of focussed marking and/or observations of pupils' work, against learning objectives and success criteria.
-This information is then used to assess progress towards meeting learning objectives, and to identify and set next step targets for each pupil.
+This information is then used Adapted from 'The School Bus' and 'The National College' Assessment Policy to assess progress towards meeting learning objectives, and to identify and set next step targets for each pupil.